 On a regular basis, our team of experts evaluates new offset providers to ensure we are sourcing the best offsets on the market for the Commons community to support.
 The Commons team are offset skeptics ourselves, so we know they’re not all created equal.
 Just like you wouldn’t put all your money into one stock, we don’t put your whole offset into a single project.
 We curate a portfolio of providers that not only reduce and remove carbon, but also prioritize innovation, scalability, and environmental justice.

-Our providers protect and restore forests, store carbon in soil through regenerative agriculture techniques, support open ocean kelp farming to permanently store carbon in seaweed, and even sequester carbon deep underground in the form of carbon-rich bio-oils.
-To learn more about how carbon removals work in practice, see our soil, biomass, and forestry primers.
+Our providers protect and restore forests, capture and destroy potent greenhouse gases, support open ocean kelp farming to permanently store carbon in seaweed, and even sequester carbon deep underground in the form of carbon-rich bio-oils.
+To learn more about how carbon removals work in practice, see our biomass, and forestry primers.

 Pachama uses rigorous, satellite-based monitoring systems to ensure forestry projects are protecting and restoring forests, as well as benefiting communities and ecosystems.